 Pacific Island Nations’ leaders and decision makers are becoming increasingly interested in growing their understanding and knowledge of regional climate variability and associated impacts, especially as they relate to ENSO cycles.
 Furthermore, the management and planning of the available fresh water is dependent upon officials knowing how much and when the precipitation will occur.
 This induces a need for an updated long-term ENSO climatology that can provide more spatially-complete insight into the precipitation trends associated with different phases on ENSO.
 Additionally, station data in this region is spatially sparse which can increase the uncertainty in the distribution of rainfall across the region/EEZ.
 Thus, forecasters in the region would benefit from an updated long-term ENSO climatology with increased spatial range.
 Additionally, according to Schroeder et al. (2012), operations at PEAC could improve by having access to more complete and reliable databases especially for purposes of better understanding ENSO impacts on individual islands.
 Schroeder et al. (2012) mentioned the need for a sector-specific warning system, complete with “a historical analysis of sector-specific impacts from various manifestations of ENSO (Schroeder et al. 2012, 1013)”.

 Due to dissemination time issues, PEAC forecasters must aim for at least 1-yr long lead-time forecasts.
 For example, in June 1997, PEAC predicted a considerable drought outlook for Micronesia for early 1998.
-Even with a 6-8 month lead-time, successful planning required a face to face sit down with leaders of Micronesia which did not happen until 2-4 months before the onset of the event (Hamnett et al. 1999).
+Even with a 6-8 month lead-time, successful planning required a face to face meeting with leaders of Micronesia which did not happen until 2-4 months before the onset of the event (Hamnett et al. 1999).